jbasrai/jbasrai.github.io/hailee/index.md

 ## Jan 10
 - [eighth note rhythm practice](./eighth.pdf) - Practice clapping these rhythms.
 Feel free to use a metronome and to write in the rhythms.
-- [solfege practice](./solfege.pdf) - Practice singing this using either notes or solfege (do re mi, etc.).
+- [solfege practice](./solfege.pdf) - Practice singing this using either numbers (1 2 3....) or solfege (do re mi...).
 You can do this out of time.
 - ["Stop Me If I've Told You This Story"](https://www.youtube.com/watch?v=k1vC7qdETGA) - I listened to this song today and thought you might like it too

 ## Dec 12